Kemui52/DOS2DE-GM_Giants/Readme.md

 # DOS2 Giants Mod

-Adds various overpowered giant monsters to Game Master mode for personal enjoyment.
+Adds various overpowered giant monsters to Game Master and other modes for personal enjoyment.
 Not intended for typical GM use, but l guess no one's stopping you.
 Oh yeah, and made on the Definitive Edition.

 ***Spoiler Warning!*** Mod adds and will add story spoiler characters and creatures to the character list.